THS Logo Text Black

 Trying to rush through the tattoo healing stages can potentially:

 1. Lead to infections: Your tattoo is a fresh wound, and skipping or cutting short the aftercare process increases the chances of bacterial infections.
 Want to avoid an infection?
 Always clean your skin and apply the necessary ointments!
-Check out our article on specific tattoo aftercare ointments or tattoo aftercare lotions to see how they can assist the tattoo healing stages.
+Check out our article on specific tattoo aftercare lotions or ointments to see how they can assist the tattoo healing stages.

-2. Cause loss of tattoo ink: Overzealous washing or premature peeling of scabs can cause the ink to fall out from your skin resulting in patchy or faded tattoos.
+2. Cause loss of ink: Overzealous washing or premature peeling of scabs can cause the ink to fall out of your skin, resulting in patchy or faded tattoos.

 3. Result in scarring: Too much exposure to the sun or not enough moisture can lead to scarring.
 This not only impacts your tattoo’s appearance but can also affect future tattooing/touch-ups on the site.